5 of the Best Boardwalks in Florida

 HOLLYWOOD BEACH BROADWALK

-First thing to remember: It's called Broadwalk, not Boardwalk.
+First thing to remember: It's called Broadwalk here, not Boardwalk.
 That's broad as in spacious and wide open.
 And broad as in extensive and varied.
 Both descriptions apply.

 The term actually comes from the generous width of the promenade.
 It's concrete pavers.
 But the way it lays out for two-and-a-half miles across a 30-foot-wide promenade in front of the sand and waves of Hollywood Beach, with the odd palm tree sprouting up into the high blue sky, supplies a boardwalk feeling of wide-open spaces.
 Think Venice Beach, California.
 Family-owned beachfront shops and restaurants.
 Family-owned beachfront superior small lodging.
 Some full-service hotels.
 And scores of people milling about.
 It's one of the largest boardwalks in Florida.

-"Downtown" Hollywood is undergoing a modern makeover, but at Hollywood Beach, the 1920s Broadwalk wears its history proudly.
+"Downtown" Hollywood has undergone a modern makeover, but at Hollywood Beach, the 1920s Broadwalk wears its history proudly.
 There's a timeless appeal to the visitors' strolling, shopping, playing and dining before the open sand and the Atlantic Ocean.
 It's a haven for people and people-watchers of all ages.

 Families love the convenience of grabbing a bite to eat at a beachfront stop, while their kids can run about in the sand within easy eyesight.
 There's Mediterranean, Turkish, Italian and French cafés or stands, as well as the usual quick-stop hot dog grills and pizza places.